ManlikeFaizz/Sigma-demo/README.md

 # Sigma-demo
-This is a demo file
+This is a demo for Git &amp; Github class.

+# Teacher
+Shradha Khapra

+# Student
+Sigma student